storopoli/storopoli.com/content/blog/2025-02-10-bitvm/index.md

 while also allowing you to tune your experience by giving you a bunch of tangents and rabbit holes to explore if wanted.
 {% end %}

-**BitVM is a bridge between Bitcoin and a sidesystem**.
-Generally, these bridges are secured by a federated multisig, where to bridge-out you need to have a majority of the federation.
-Mathematically, this is a $(\frac{N}{2}+1)$-of-$N$ trust model.
-This is not ideal since it's a "trust me bro" situation and the "bros" are the majority of the bridge.
-BitVM is different, since it can drastically reduce the trust assumptions.
-It is a **$1$-of-$N$ trust model, in which as long as you have a live honest operator, you can withdraw on-chain**.

 I'm going to present BitVM in it's main three big ideas: